elisseiti/evolution-final-project/README.md

 In any case, you should be able to explain how a REST API works and demonstrate that by creating functional tests that use the REST Layer directly.
 Please be prepared to use REST clients like Postman, cURL, etc. for this purpose.

+This project uses:
+ - Doobie
+ - Cats
+ - Circe
+ - http4s
+ - cornichon for testing
+ - scala meta for testing